UW-THINKlab/think-lab/README.md

 ```bash
 npm run deploy
 ```
-To publish the updated website.
+This will publish the updated website as GitHub page.